-The four module bays accommodate standard SFP GBIC modules, such as the AGM731F or AGM732F from NETGEAR, allowing you to have fiber connections on your network.
-The module bays are combo ports, sharing a connection with the last four RJ-45 ports, port 45T, 46T, 47T, and 48T.
+The module bays accommodate standard SFP GBIC modules, such as the AGM731F or AGM732F from NETGEAR, allowing you to have fiber connections on your network.
+The module bays are combo ports, sharing a connection with an RJ-45 port.
 Being a combo port, only one type of connection can be active at any given time.
-For example, both port 45T and 45F cannot be used at the same time.
-If both connectors are plugged in at the same time, the fiber port (45F) will be active.
+For example, both copper and fiber port cannot be used at the same time.
+If both connectors are plugged in at the same time, the fiber port will be active.

-The SFP GBIC bay accommodates a standard SFP GBIC module, which has an LC connector that is compatible with the IEEE 802.3Z 1000 Base-SX Standard.
+The SFP GBIC bay accommodates a standard SFP GBIC module.